F0nz0/C_to_U_classifier/README.md

 		--samples \
 		--signal-index > [EVENTALIGN_FILEPATH]

-Since the output of the f5c eventaling command is huge (TB scale also for minion devices), repetitive and redundant, the C_to_classifier package has a Python script useful for collapsing events mapping on the same genome position decreasing the amount of data to be analyzed.
+Since the output of the f5c eventalign command is huge (TB scale also for minion devices), repetitive and redundant, the C_to_classifier package has a Python script useful for collapsing events mapping on the same genome position decreasing thus the amount of data to be analyzed.
 Furthemore, this step allows for a more flexible indexing strategy of currents data at per-read level.
 Launch thus, the following command (to note, C_to_U_classifier scripts need for full-path of the input files in order to work finely):

 	python eventalign_splitter.py -e [EVENTALIGN_FILEPATH]-t [THREADS]